warrickball/tomso/joss-paper/paper.md

-form around the mid-20th century, many programs have been written to produce models and predict their frequencies and correspondingly many custom data formats have been defined, with varying levels of ease-of-use and interoperability.
-Some are fixed-width plain text files; some are Fortran binaries; some can be converted from one format to another (but not necessarily back again).
+form around the mid-20th century, many programs have been written to produce models and predict their frequencies and correspondingly many custom data formats have been defined, with varying levels of ease-of-use and interoperability.  `tomso`'s main purpose is to provide a high-level interface for parsing data in these formats and simplify research that uses them.

 # Statement of need

+Data formats for stellar models and their oscillations vary widely.
+Some are fixed-width plain text files with several blocks; some are Fortran binaries; and few can easily be read with standard routines for loading data.
+Some programs require data to be prepared in a specific format and provide tools to do so but these tools are incomplete and difficult to extend.

 `tomso` is a set of Python modules that provides a high-level interface to several formats and enables or simplifies several common tasks in analysing the stellar models and oscillations.
-First, it can be convenient—and is sometimes necessary—to convert files between different formats.
-Some programs are distributed with converstion routines but these can be incomplete and difficult to use or extend to new formats.
-Second, some experiments require involve modifying the stellar models directly, which requires reading the file in the correct (potentially fixed or binary) format, manipulating the data, then making sure that the data is re-written in the same format.
-Finally, the high-level interface allows convenient access to sometimes complicated properties that can be derived from the data.
+First, it allows the user to load the data for inspection, which can be cumbersome, given the complicated specifications of some formats.
+The high-level interface also allows straightforward access to complicated properties that can be derived from the data.
+Second, it can be convenient—and, as mentioned above, is sometimes necessary—to convert files between different formats.
+Finally, some computational experiments involve modifying the stellar models directly, which requires reading the file in the correct format, manipulating the data, then ensuring that the data is correctly re-written in the same format.

-# Example application

 For example, two derived properties are the speed of sound
 $c_\mathrm{s}$ and acoustic depth $\tau$, which is how long a sound